Operators

 $b--

-Decrement $b.
+Decrement $b

-++$a is illegal.
-The value of $a++ is that of the incremented variable: auto-increment is post-fix in syntax, but pre-increment in sematics (the variable is incremented, before the return value is calculated).
+is that of the incremented variable: auto-increment is post-fix in syntax, but pre-increment in sematics (the variable is incremented, before the return value is calculated).
 This behavior is unlike that of C and C++.

---$b is illegal.
-The value of $a-- is that of the decremented variable: auto-decrement is post-fix in syntax, but pre-decrement in sematics (the variable is decremented, before the return value is calculated).
+is that of the decremented variable: auto-decrement is post-fix in syntax, but pre-decrement in sematics (the variable is decremented, before the return value is calculated).
 This behavior is unlike that of C and C++.

 Relational Operators